Aurore77/flyaround/README.md

-flyaround
+# Flyaround
 =========

-A Symfony project created on October 3, 2016, 2:26 pm.
+This Repository is a  Symfony project created on October 3, 2016 in order to accomplish a quest during my learning at the WCS.